awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-textract-example.md

 When you use the `ImportantFormKeyConfidenceCheck` `ConditionType`, Amazon A2I sends the key\-value block and word block inferences of the key\-value blocks and associated aliases that you specified in `ImportantFormKey` and `ImportantFormKeyAliases` for human review\.

-If you use the default worker task template that is provided in the **Human review workflows** section of the Amazon SageMaker console, these inferences are included in the worker UI when a worker opens your task\.
-If you use a custom worker task template, you need to include the `<task.input.selectedAiServiceResponse.blocks>` custom HTML element to access these inferences\.
-For an example of a custom template that uses this HTML element, see [Custom Template Example for Amazon Textract](a2i-custom-templates.md#a2i-custom-templates-textract-sample)\.
+When creating a flow definition, if you use the default worker task template that is provided in the **Human review workflows** section of the Amazon SageMaker console, key\-value and block inferences sent for human review by this activation condition are included in the worker UI\.
+If you use a custom worker task template, you need to include the `{{ task.input.selectedAiServiceResponse.blocks }}` element to include initial\-value input data \(inferences\) from Amazon Textract\.
+For an example of a custom template that uses this input element, see [Custom Template Example for Amazon Textract](a2i-custom-templates.md#a2i-custom-templates-textract-sample)\.

+## MissingImportantFormKey Inputs and Results<a name="a2i-textract-missingimportantformkey"></a>

+The `MissingImportantFormKey` `ConditionType` supports the following `ConditionParameters`:
++ `ImportantFormKey` – A string representing a key in a key\-value pair detected by Amazon Textract that needs to be reviewed by human workers\.
++ `ImportantFormKeyAliases` – An array that represents alternate spellings or logical equivalents for the important form key\.

+When you use the `MissingImportantFormKey` `ConditionType`, if the key in `ImportantFormKey` or aliases in `ImportantFormKeyAliases` are not included in Amazon Textract inference, that form will be sent to human for review and no predicted key\-value pairs will be included\.
+For example, if Amazon Textract only identified `Address` and `Phone` in a form, but was missing the `ImportantFormKey` `Name` \(in the `MissingImportantFormKey` condition type\) that form would be sent to humans for review without any of the form keys detected \(`Address` and `Phone`\)\.

+If you use the default worker task template that is provided in the Amazon SageMaker console, a task will be created asking workers identify the key in `ImportantFormKey` and associated value\.
+If you use a custom worker task template, you need to include the `<task.input.humanLoopContext>` custom HTML element to configure this task\.

 ## Sampling Inputs and Results<a name="a2i-textract-randomsamplingpercentage"></a>